-As part of a two-year project costing a whopping £1m, Manchester is set to get thousands more trees – with new street trees, park ‘beacon’ trees, hedges, orchids and even potentially new community woodlands being planted from next week.
+As part of a two-year project costing a whopping £1m, Manchester is set to get thousands more trees – with new street trees, park ‘beacon’ trees, hedges, orchids and even potentially new community woodlands being planted throughout 2021.

 The project, which is called Tree Action Mcr, aims to make every ward in the city a little bit leafier – focussing on the areas that have less trees than others to begin with.
 The first phase of the project will begin in Ancoats and Beswick, Ardwick, Cheetham, Clayton and Openshaw, Gorton and Abbey Hey, Miles Platting and Newton Heath, Moss Side, Old Moat, Withington and Woodhouse Park.